copperspice/cs_mingw_w64/README.md

  * yes - Print a string repeatedly

 __Compression Utilities__
+ * 7z - Compress multiple files into one output file supporting a wide range of compression algorithms
+ * bunzip2 - Decompress a bzip2 file
+ * bzcat - Decompresses a bzip2 file, output to standard output
+ * bzip2 - Compress a single file using the .bz2 file format
+ * bzip2recover - Search blocks in a .bz2 file and write to a new file
  * gzip - Compress a single file using the .gz file format
  * gunzip - Decompress a gzip file
  * gzexe - Compress executables in place and automatically uncompress and execute